At Temple University, the health and safety of our students, faculty and staff is—and always will be—our top priority.

-To ensure that all members of the Temple community remain as safe as possible during their return to learning, the university will collect and share information regarding active COVID-19 cases1 within the university community.
+To ensure that all members of the Temple community remain as safe as possible during their return to learning, the university will collect and share information regarding the percentage of people within the campus community verified to be fully vaccinated.
+The university will also collect and share information about active COVID-19 cases within the university community.

-Cases will be removed from this page once they meet the Centers for Disease Control and Prevention (CDC) criteria for symptom-based recovery8.
+The active COVID-19 case count is broken down into the same four categories as vaccination rates.
+Cases will be removed from this page once they meet the Centers for Disease Control and Prevention (CDC) criteria for recovered cases.

 Please note that due to the complex nature of Temple University’s population, all active case counts are classified generally to the best of the university’s knowledge.
 These counts are intended to provide guidance to help the public and university community generally understand patterns of positive cases within the Temple community and not to replace contact tracing efforts by the university and local health departments.

 Additional Public Health Information

 Active COVID-19 cases: The total number of people who actively have the ability to spread COVID-19 as of the most recent reporting date.
 A case is considered “active” both during the period of time spent in isolation as well as the time it takes for the improvement of symptoms (in cases where the person was symptomatic).

 All: Sum of employees (total population) and students (total population).